megalon/nick-custom-music-mod/README.md

 For example, if you want to use a different song for the Jellyfish Fields stage, place the audio file in `BepInEx\CustomSongs\Stages\SlideHouse`

+If multiple audio files are in the same folder, one is randomly selected each time that stage / menu is loaded!

 The folder names correspond to the ingame ID for each stage / menu.
 Some of them have confusing names!
 See the list below.

 Stages